 Pinene in cannabis

 Cannabis is a complex plant that contains hundreds of compounds, including cannabinoids, terpenes, and flavonoids.
-Terpenes are particularly interesting because they not only contribute to the aroma and flavour of cannabis.
+Terpenes are particularly interesting because they not only contribute to the aroma of cannabis.
 One of the most important terpenes found in cannabis is Pinene.

 The presence and concentration of Pinene vary from one strain of cannabis to another.
 Generally speaking, Sativa strains have higher concentrations of Pinene compared to Indica strains.
 However, this is not always the case as genetics play a role in determining the chemical composition of each strain.